syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timepicker/EJ2_ASP.MVC/getting-started.md

 * [Render TimePicker with specific culture](./globalization)
 * [How to get and set value in TimePickerFor](./how-to/timepicker-for-mvc)

-N> You can also explore our [ASP.NET MVC TimePicker Example](https://ej2.syncfusion.com/aspnetmvc/TimePicker/DefaultFunctionalities#/bootstrap5) that shows you how to render the Radio Button in ASP.NET MVC.
+N> You can also explore our [ASP.NET MVC TimePicker Example](https://ej2.syncfusion.com/aspnetmvc/TimePicker/DefaultFunctionalities#/bootstrap5) that shows you how to render the TimePicker in ASP.NET MVC.